InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/README.md

 #### Notes

-See [the Global Privacy Control website](https://globalprivacycontrol.org/) for deatils on the specification and its current market support.
+See [the Global Privacy Control website](https://globalprivacycontrol.org/) for details on the specification and its current market support.